huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Adding a different mapping for a different application contributes to the development of QUIC.

-HTTP/QUIC uses a dedicated control channel on a long-lived stream to maintain connection state beyond the lifetime of individual requests, such as relative priority of requests, settings, and other metadata.
-These additional capabilities come at the cost of some complexity, and also some performance since the control stream is exposed to head-of-line blocking.
+HTTP/QUIC parallels the definition of HTTP/2.0, in which HTTP queries and responses are carried as series of frames.
+The HTTP/QUIC mapping provide with some simplication compared to HTTP/TLS/TCP, as QUIC already provides concepts like stream identification or end of stream marks.
+Dedicated control channel are used to carry connection data, such as settings or the relative priority of queries.
+It would be completely possible to use the HTTP/QUIC mapping to carry DNS requests as HTTP queries, as specified in [@?I-D.ietf-doh-dns-over-https].
+We are somewhat concerned that this mapping carries the overhead of HTTP into the DNS protocol, resulting in additional complexity and overhead.

-In this document a different design is deliberately explored, in which there is no control stream.
-Clients and servers can initiate queries as determined by the DNS application logic, opening new streams as necessary.
+In this document a different design is deliberately explored, in which clients and servers can initiate queries as determined by the DNS application logic, opening new streams as necessary.
 This provides for maximum parallelism between queries, as noted in (#design-for-minimum-latency).
 It also places constraints on the API.